Contains Duplicates

 Complexity Analysis:

-Time complexity: Above code runs in O(n) time where n is the length of nums
+Time complexity: Above code runs in O(n) time where n

-Space complexity: O(n) since we are caching numbers into HashSet.
+Space complexity: O(n) since we are caching numbers into HashSet

 Above implementations source code can be found at